-The UK's Office of Tax Simplification ("OTS") published a report in July 2017 on digitising and modernising the stamp duty process.
+The UK's Office of Tax Simplification ("OTS") published a report in July 2017 on digitising and modernising the stamp duty process the core recommendations of which the Government responded positively to.
 Some of the changes proposed in the report would be very welcome.
-Inevitably, though, it also suggests making the stamp duty charge mandatory, ending the current position under which a purchaser that never needs to rely on the document in question can in some circumstances ignore the charge.
+Inevitably, though, it also suggests making the stamp duty charge mandatory, ending the current position under which a purchaser that never needs to rely on the document in question can, in some circumstances, ignore the charge.

-See question 2.6 below for details of the stamp duty land tax (or the equivalent in Scotland or and Wales) that applies to land transactions in the UK.
+Please see question 2.6 below for details of the stamp duty land tax (or the equivalents in Scotland and Wales) that applies to land transactions in the UK.